cmlibs/zinc/docs/CMGUI_spectrumEditor_window.rst

 |

-It is useful to step through `example a7`_ to get a feel for the use of spectra in CMGUI.
+It is useful to step through `example a7`_ to get a feel for the use of spectra in cmgui.
 This example uses a mesh containing a number of fields that can be usefully visualized using spectra.

 Spectrum List